PJM178/kmeans_clustering_demo/README.md

 # K-means clustering demo

 This is a demo of k-means clustering using R. A list of animals is clustered together into groups based on their shared featuresets.
-K-means clustering can be useful, e.g., in custromer segmentation.
+It's a useful method in wide variety of situations, for example in data exploration or customer segmentation.

 ## Methodology and data